delightio/nowbox.web/CORE_DUMP.md

 your building, then determine if it fits obviously as an extension of what we have or if it's something new.

+That said, don't be afraid to get your hands dirty and break shit.
+If you treat the written code as sacrosanct, you'll never make any true progress.
+If something is different enough from the existing code that you can bolt it on instead of extend what's already there, don't bolt it on, build it next door.
+Just make a separate app that *maybe* shares some data structures.
+If you can't do that, then look at what's already there, [read the code][blog3], and extend it with the features you want.
+Evolution is part of the software lifecycle and I've done my best to leave readable, sensible code behind me.
+Some basic literacy with software design is probably needed to be aware of the patterns used and as such I've included a list of good resources on that front in __Appendix C__.

 Appendices